-- 1. Clean the area surrounding the engine oil filler cap before you remove it. - Remove the engine oil filler cap.
-See Under Hood Overview (page 264).
+- 1. Clean the area surrounding the engine oil filler cap before you remove it. - 2.
+Remove the engine oil filler cap.
+See Under Hood Overview (page 265).
 Turn it counterclockwise and remove it. - Add engine oil that meets our specifications.
-See Capacities and Specifications (page 328).
+See Capacities and Specifications (page 329).
 You may have to use a funnel to pour the engine oil into the opening. - 4.
 Recheck the oil level. - 5.
 If the oil level is correct, replace the dipstick and make sure it is fully seated. - Replace the engine oil filler cap.
 Turn it clockwise until you feel a strong resistance.

 Note: Do not add oil further than the maximum mark.
 Oil levels above the maximum mark may cause engine damage.
+See your dealer if your oil level is continuously above the maximum mark.